 Read the description carefully and make sure the accommodation is offering everything that it says it would.

 For example, if the listing says it has two beds, then look for photographs and see if there are actually two beds or one bed and a sofa bed.
 Sometimes it is all in the details.

 5. Read reviews and ratings

 Reviews and ratings are very important to the reputation of the listing.
-These are the unsolicited opinion from travellers who genuinely want to give an honest opinion of the accommodation they just lived it.
+These are the unsolicited opinion of travellers who genuinely want to give an honest opinion of the accommodation they just lived in.
 And I read the reviews and ratings for all the listings I am interested in.